-It’s 2020 and it seems like before anyone realized it, the future arrived.
-Technologies that people only dreamed about are now accessible to everyone at their fingertips.
+It’s 2022 and it seems like before anyone realized it, the future arrived.
+Technologies that people once only dreamed about are now accessible to everyone at their fingertips.
 Artificial intelligence, machine learning, blockchain, autonomous vehicles, CRISPR — the list of unprecedented technologies goes on and on.
-One of the most game-changing technologies for retail in 2020 is augmented reality.
+One of the most game-changing technologies for retail in 2022 is augmented reality.
 AR empowers customers with the ability to visualize and customize products in 3D when shopping.

 According to a report from Mobile Marketer, retailers are slowly adopting AR in the buying process.
 Only 1% of retailers are currently using AR or VR (Virtual Reality) in their customer buying experience.
 For retailers that bring in most of their sales online, AR can help customers to have a more accurate understanding of how a product is going to look and feel in their space.
-Being able to communicate the details about a product through AR can help customers understand what they’re buying, making it easier to meet customer expectations which leads to higher post-purchase satisfaction.
+Being able to communicate the details about a product through AR can help customers understand what they’re buying, making it easier to meet customer expectations, which leads to higher post-purchase satisfaction.

 In the same report from Mobile Marketer, 52% of retailers said that they were just not prepared to start using AR and other new technologies.
 For most retailers, the photogrammetry, 3D modeling, and photography needed for all of their inventory can be a serious undertaking.
 Finding the right partner is important for having a successful ROI post-adoption.
 Threekit’s Virtual PhotographerTM platform can empower your team to generate tens of thousands of photorealistic images from a single design file, on demand.

 AR is quickly being adopted by some of the world’s largest markets.
 In Japan, 66% of consumers want offline stores to offer AR experiences.
 AR has been integrated into the in-store shopping experience in Japan since 2009.
-With AR, consumers can have an enriched shopping experience where additional product information can be superimposed onto the retail space.
+With AR, consumers can have an enriched shopping experience in which additional product information can be superimposed onto the retail space.
 For big box retailers and department stores, consumers can navigate through a shopping list or see potential product pairings.

 Most people tend to associate AR solely with the entertainment industry.
 But the reality is that AR will become a more and more integral part of life in the coming years.
 Retail is expected to account for 5% of AR use by 2022.
 Threekit’s AR can help retailers increase conversions by up to 40%.
 That can mean tremendous growth for your business that will only increase as AR is used by more of the consumer base.